 ESC noted that the resubmission used the structure of an MBS item with descriptor, fee and note to frame its request for public funding.
 The note is intended to help interpret RS scores for making chemotherapy decisions.
-It states that patients with RS $\leq$ 26 are recommended endocrine therapy and patients with RS $\geq$ 26 are recommended adjuvant chemotherapy.
-However, ESC noted that the TAILORx trial protocol specified that women with a score of $\geq$ 26 were assigned to receive adjuvant chemotherapy plus endocrine therapy.
+It states that patients with RS <26 are recommended endocrine therapy and patients with RS $\ge$ 26 are recommended adjuvant chemotherapy.
+However, ESC noted that the TAILORx trial protocol specified that women with RS $\ge$ 26 were assigned to receive adjuvant chemotherapy plus endocrine therapy.
 This should be reflected in the note.

-ESC noted that the proposed fee of \$5,085 per test service is higher than the confidential fee in previous submissions (\$3,375).
-The applicant has proposed that \$85 of the fee is for the Australian pathology laboratory retrieving and preparing the tissue.
+ESC noted that the proposed fee of \$5,085 per test service was higher than the confidential fee in previous submissions (\$3,375).
+The resubmission proposed that \$85 of the fee is for the Australian pathology laboratory retrieving and preparing the tissue.